Dont'a Hightower: College career

-Freshman season
+2008 season

-As one of only two true freshmen to be regular starter for the Crimson Tide in 2008, Hightower started 12 games while playing in all 14 at weakside inside linebacker ("Will") in the Alabama's 3–4 defense, next to Rolando McClain who occupied the other inside linebacker spot ("Mike").
+As one of only two true freshmen to be regular starter for the Crimson Tide in 2008, Hightower started 12 games while playing in all 14 at weakside inside linebacker ("Will") in Alabama's 3–4 defense, next to Rolando McClain who occupied the other inside linebacker spot ("Mike").
 Hightower recorded 64 tackles (4th on the team) and 2.5 tackles for loss, while also having one forced fumble and two fumble recoveries.
 He had at least one tackle in each game and had five or more stops in seven of 14 games, including 10 against Tulane and a career-high 11 at LSU.
 He was subsequently named to numerous Freshman All-American teams.

-Sophomore season
+2009 season

 For the 2009 season, during the Arkansas game, Hightower suffered a knee injury in the first quarter when he was cut blocked by an Arkansas lineman.
 He was diagnosed a torn anterior cruciate ligament in his left knee and missed the rest of the season with surgery.
 True freshman Nico Johnson replaced him at weak side linebacker.
 Hightower recorded 16 tackles including four tackles for loss.
 Having played only four games, he was granted a medical redshirt making him a redshirt sophomore in 2010.

-Redshirt sophomore and junior season
+2010 season

 Returning for the 2010 season, Hightower was expected to "be the nucleus of a young defense".
+He replaced McClain as Alabama's middle linebacker.

+2011 season

-He replaced McClain as Alabama's middle linebacker, and in 2011, he captained a defense that ranked No. 1 nationally in all five major categories—scoring defense (8.8 ppg), total defense (191.3 ypg), rushing defense (74.9 ypg), pass efficiency defense (83.9 ypg) and pass defense (116.3 ypg).
+In 2011, he captained a defense that ranked No. 1 nationally in all five major categories—scoring defense (8.8 ppg), total defense (191.3 ypg), rushing defense (74.9 ypg), pass efficiency defense (83.9 ypg) and pass defense (116.3 ypg).
 Hightower led the team with a career-best 81 tackles, including 37 solo stops, as well as three sacks (−16 yards) and 9.5 tackles for loss (−35 yards).
 He also registered eight quarterback hurries, one interception, one blocked field goal and three pass breakups.

 Hightower was a consensus first-team All-American by the Associated Press, AFCA and Walter Camp as well as Rivals.com and Pro Football Weekly.
 He was also a finalist for the Lombardi Award, Chuck Bednarik Award, the Butkus Award, and the Lott Trophy.